tessG/tessg.github.io/_posts/2022-11-11-monopolyVIZ.md

 <h3>Hierarchy or Equlity</h3>
-After some time, one agent will win a monopoly and inevitably this agent will drain the rest, turning them into tiny dots before they disappear.
-Without getting first to the best monopolies, there is no way you will get back into the game.
-Still the game makes sure you have just enough to continue playing long after the winner is found.

 Occasionally no one manages to get a monopoly, the initial equality persists.
 Neither wealth or powerty exists, and nothing can distrupt the cirle of money changing hands.
 <img width="100%" height="auto" src = "assets/img/monopoly/frame-75302022-11-27.png"/>